sontung/boom/README.md

 ## Boom

+## 18th Feb, 2015

+Updating character sprites and the heart sprite for denoting an extra live buff.
+Now the game has 2 characters for players to choose, male character and female character.

 ## 14th Feb, 2015

 Adding the ability to get the buff by blow up the treasure and then eat them.
 The buffs include extra lives and